pdxjohnny/pdxjohnny.github.io/content/a_path_to_peaceful_armageddon_analysis_beast_1.md

 24 Wherefore a man shall leave father and mother, and shall cleave to his wife: and they shall be two in one flesh.

-25 And they were both naked: to wit, Adam and his wife: and were not ashamed.
+25 And they were both naked: to with, Adam and his wife: and were not ashamed.

-- I think we have identifyed one of the horsemen
+- I think we have identified one of the horsemen

 ---